Bubbling up: Previously hidden environmental impact of bursting bubbles exposed in new study

-Category: Climate Hits: 1Bubbles are common in nature and can form when ocean waves break and when raindrops impact surfaces.
+Category: Climate Hits: 2Bubbles are common in nature and can form when ocean waves break and when raindrops impact surfaces.
 When bubbles burst, they send tiny jets of water and other materials into the air.
 A new study examines how the interplay between bubble surfaces and water that contains organic materials contributes to the transport of aerosolized organic materials -- some of which are linked to the spread of disease or contamination -- into the atmosphere.

 Read more https://www.sciencedaily.com/releases/2021/11/211118203607.htm